 Received echo signals have been digitized at a sampling rate of 1 GS/s with a resolution of 8 bit and stored on the microscope's internal hard disc drive and were transferred to a workstation computer for additional off-line analysis.
-The analysis was performed using custom made software algorithms developed in MATLAB (The MathWorks, Natick, MA, USA).
+The subsequent signal processing of the acoustical data was performed using SAMNALYSIS (Fraunhofer IWM, Halle and PVA TePla Analytical Systems GmbH, Westhausen, Germany).
+SAMNALYSIS is a software toolbox based on MATLAB (The Mathworks, Natick, USA).
+SAMNALYSIS provides a large variety of signal-and data processing algorithms for quantitative and qualitative parametric imaging and evaluation of acoustical signals.
 Acquired ultrasonic echoes were transferred into the frequency domain using the Fast-Fourier transform provided by MATLAB.
 The power spectra computed from the Fourier transform were then split into individual frequency containers of 5 MHz band width, integrated, and further subjected to a split-spectrum intensity mapping.
 Imaging in the frequency domain allows for an increase in the lateral resolution and enables an optimized sensitivity to the bond quality related parameters.